-The Economist Historical Archive, 1843-2015

-The Economist is the definitive source for business and policy leaders, opinion formers, and decision makers.
+The Economist Historical Archive, 1843-2020 The Economist is the definitive source for business and policy leaders, opinion formers, and decision makers.
 Accordingly, The Economist Historical Archive proves to be the ideal historical resource for researching cutting-edge ideas in a convenient format.
-Gale's digital technology delivers fully searchable news, supplements, advertisements, and letters that let researchers compare political and economic trends across continents and conduct credible research into the great events of the nineteenth, twentieth, and twenty-first centuries.
+Gale's digital technology delivers fully searchable news, supplements, advertisements, and letters that let researchers compare political and economic trends across continents, and conduct credible research into the great events of the nineteenth, twentieth, and twenty-first centuries.

-Financial Times Historical Archive, 1888-2016 From its beginning as the London Financial Guide in January 1888, the Financial Times has become one of the best-known and most-respected newspapers in the world with a global daily readership that includes some of the world's most powerful decision makers.
+Financial Times Historical Archive, 1888-2016 From its beginning as the London Financial Guide in January 1888, the Financial Times has become one of the best-known and most-respected newspapers in the world, with a global daily readership that includes some of the world's most powerful decision makers.
 This complete, online, fully searchable facsimile edition of the Financial Times offers researchers the complete run of the London edition of the paper-from its first issue to the end of 2016.
 Every individual article, advertisement, and market listing is included and shown in the context of the full page and issue of the day.
-An additional module bringing the archive up to the end of 2016 is available to owners of the original archive.

 Trade Literature and the Merchandizing of Industry from SMITHSONIAN COLLECTIONS ONLINE The evolution of business is inextricably linked with American and international history and identity.
-For the first time, researchers can explore this aspect of life via catalogues, pamphlets, advertising materials, and ephemera on essential industries that emerged in the nineteenth and early twentieth centuries: steam engines, railroads, motorised vehicles, agricultural and farm machinery, building and construction, mining, and more.
+For the first time, researchers can explore this aspect of life via catalogs, pamphlets, advertising materials, and ephemera on essential industries that emerged in the nineteenth and early twentieth centuries: steam engines, railroads, motorised vehicles, agricultural and farm machinery, building and construction, mining, and more.

 This digital collection, covering 1820-1926, allows researchers to determine the history of companies and industries, discern styles from furniture to machinery, analyse marketing and management techniques, and examine illustrations of the items used at home and in business.
 The collection exposes technological advances over time, changes in fashion and design, architectural advances, societal changes, and business history, which all reveal vital aspects of our culture, society, and history.
-Additional information about the Smithsonian Collections Online can be found on page 58.
-THE MAKING OF THE MODERN WORLD Now with three distinct and extensive collections, The Making of the Modern World series offers expansive new research opportunities with the release of The Making of the Modern World: Part III, 1890-1945.
-In addition, The Making of the Modern World: Parts I & II are now available on the Gale Primary Sources platform, enabling advanced text analysis.
-Like building blocks, these three collections form a substantial resource for researchers, spanning six centuries of human progress dating from the midfifteenth century to the mid-twentieth century and covering a wealth of topics ranging from the socio-economic to the political, and beyond.
+Additional information about Smithsonian Collections Online can be found on page 68.
+THE MAKING OF THE MODERN WORLD The Making of the Modern World is comprised of four distinct collections and is extraordinary for research into the history of the dynamics of Western trade, including the Industrial Revolution in Great Britain, encompassing the coal, iron, and steel industries, the railway industry, the cotton industry, banking and finance, and the emergence of the modern corporation.
+Like building blocks, these four collections form a substantial resource for researchers, spanning six centuries of human progress dating from the midfifteenth century to the mid-twentieth- and covering a wealth of topics ranging from the socio-economic to the political, and beyond.

-IOSEPH-PENI PICTURES OF THE PANAMA CA
+IOSEPH-PEN PICTURE OF THE PANAMA CA